A Look into one of Nigeria's Largest Bitcoin Funded Impact Campaign - Vanguard News

 A couple of days into the Feminist Coalition, experienced a disruption in their fundraising as they could not receive donations.
 Their bank accounts were restricted and they had funds locked up in their bank accounts and could not access it.

 Without any visible way out, they opened up a crypto wallet and called for donations in Bitcoin.
 This shift got more people interested in Bitcoin with people googling where and how they can buy Bitcoin.
-For a number of these searches on the indigenous cryptocurrency exchanges like Quidax appeared.
+For a number of these searches, indigenous cryptocurrency exchanges like Quidax appeared.

 FIAT VERSUS CRYPTO